Brothers on a Road Less Traveled: Formation and purpose

 People Can Change was founded in 2000 by two Mormon men, Rich Wyler and David Matheson, based upon principles of reparative (conversion) therapy.
 Both men had ties to the now-defunct, ex-gay LDS organization Evergreen International.
 In 2016, PCC changed its name to Brothers on a Road Less Traveled.

 In a 2007 interview, Wyler explained that the organization's purpose is to help men find peace and fulfillment in their lives; while Wyler states that some men may find peace and fulfillment in a gay identity, he contends that other men with homosexual attractions have found fulfillment in celibacy or in heterosexual relationships.
 Many mental health organizations have criticized conversion therapy.
 Though BR seeks to diminish same-sex attractions, it "does not identify as an organisation for gay conversion therapy."
 However, Mathew Shurka--the co-founder of Born Perfect--has asserted that Brothers Road and other groups like it are "repackaging" conversion therapy.
 The Brothers Road website states that BR "especially support[s] ...
 Men who want to explore affirming ways to lessen the distress, intensity, or frequency of any same-sex attractions" and "align their sexual and romantic thoughts, feelings, and behaviors with their own core values".
-Men who try to avoid same-sex relationships and seek opposite-sex ones often do so because of religious beliefs.